WallStreetMojo

 BCC co-operative bank has two schemes which they are evaluating the projections as to which would be more preferred by their customers.
 The details of both schemes are given below, as collected by the finance department.

-The initial amount that is deposited includes a premium of 11,000 for scheme one, which shall not be invested, and for scheme II there is a premium of 25,000, which shall not be invested.
+The initial amount deposited includes a premium of 11,000 for scheme one, which shall not be invested, and scheme II, which is a premium of 25,000, which shall not be invested.
 Life Insurance covers the benefit of 1000,000, whereas the medical scheme covers the benefit of 700,000.

 You are required to evaluate the benefits of the scheme.